careyjames/dns-scout/README.md

 [español](https://github.com/careyjames/DNS-Scout/blob/main/README(espa%C3%B1ol).md)

-DNS Scout is a DNS security tool that helps you find and fix DNS problems with email flow.
-It is easy to use and can be used by both IT professionals and beginners.
-DNS Scout can help you improve your email security, prevent email spoofing, and troubleshoot email delivery problems.
+DNS Scout is a DNS troubleshooting tool that helps you get your email to the inbox.
+It checks SPF, DMARC, and MX records, and it is for both pros and beginners.
+DNS Scout is compatible with macOS, Ubuntu, and Kali Linux.

 <img src="example-domain.png" alt="Example DNS records" width="800">